 Yes.
 However, participation in an Earth Expeditions course does not guarantee a spot in future courses.

-All Earth Expeditions students are required to have a valid email address and access to a computer with Internet connection.
-The reason is that all students also interact via an easy-to-use Web platform.
-From home or work on their own schedule, students work on the Web with course instructors and classmates to discuss course assignments, develop and present projects, and exchange ideas.
+In order to apply to the program, Earth Expeditions applicants must have a valid email address and access to a computer with Internet connection.
+If accepted to the program, all coursework (with the exception of the 9-10 day field-based component) takes place within Dragonfly Workshops. an easy-to-use web-based platform.
+From home or work, and on their own schedule, students work online with course instructors and classmates to discuss course assignments, develop and present projects, and exchange ideas.

-Although our courses have technological requirements, lacking email and a computer with Internet access will not hinder your chance of being accepted to the program.
-If you are accepted to Earth Expeditions, we can help you establish a free email address.
-Remember that the Web component of this course is on your own time, so you may be able to use a computer with Internet access in your school's library or at a public library.
+Although our courses have technological requirements, lacking a personal computer and/or Internet access will not hinder your chance of being accepted to the program; however, they are essential for success in this online program.
+If you are accepted to Earth Expeditions, you will be issued a Miami University email address, which you are required to use.
+Remember: the web-based component of this course is managed according to your own schedule, so you may be able to use a computer with Internet access at your place of employment or at a public library.
 Don't let the technological requirements bar you from applying.
-But remember that you'll need to have access to a computer with Internet capability from one to three hours a week.
+But remember that you'll need to have access to a computer with Internet capability for a minimum of one to three hours a week.

 No. Whether you live in Cincinnati, Nepal, or Honolulu, your place of residence does not affect whether you are accepted to any Earth Expeditions course.
 It does not matter where you live or work.